Former Anchorage Museum employees demand investigation into work environment under director - Alaska Public Media

 Decker has been the museum’s director since 2013.
 The museum currently employs 67 people, according to Decker, and had an annual budget of about $10 million last year, according to tax documents.

-Jesus Landin-Torrez, a former curator and signatory of the letter, said they experienced micro-aggressions and felt excluded during his year there.
+Jesus Landin-Torrez, a former curator and signatory of the letter, said they experienced micro-aggressions and felt excluded during their year there.
 Landin-Torrez identifies as chicano.

 “When I was there it felt like an overworked, toxic environment, with a lot of gaslighting going on and there was no transparency or accountability, no systems in place for conflict resolution,” they wrote in a text message.